WestviewApp/WestviewAppleApp/README.md

 Here you will find the source code behind the westview high school app.

-Designed and architected by [Ronak Shah](https://github.com/ronakdev), the app itself was coded mainly by [Ronak Shah](https://github.com/ronakdev/), [Deepali Jain](https://github.com/deepalijain), [Mattie Sanseverino](https://github.com/mattiesansev), Anushka Gupta, and Rhea Jogadhenu, with a sponsorship from the Westview WICS club, advised by Tammy Neuhaus.
+Designed and architected by [Ronak Shah](https://github.com/ronakdev), the app itself was coded mainly by [Ronak Shah](https://github.com/ronakdev/), [Deepali Jain](https://github.com/deepalijain), [Mattie Sanseverino](https://github.com/mattiesansev), and [Anushka Gupta](https://github.com/anug8628), with a sponsorship from the Westview WICS club, advised by Tammy Neuhaus.

 ## App Store Links